Plasmolysis: Plasmolysis

 The liquid content of the cell leaks out due to exosmosis.
 The cell collapses, and the cell membrane pulls away from the cell wall (in plants).
 Most animal cells consist of only a phospholipid bilayer (plasma membrane) and not a cell wall, therefore shrinking up under such conditions.

 Plasmolysis only occurs in extreme conditions and rarely occurs in nature.
 It is induced in the laboratory by immersing cells in strong saline or sugar (sucrose) solutions to cause exosmosis, often using Elodea plants or onion epidermal cells, which have colored cell sap so that the process is clearly visible.
 Methylene blue can be used to stain plant cells.

 Plasmolysis is mainly known as shrinking of cell membrane in hypertonic solution and great pressure.

 Plasmolysis can be of two types, either concave plasmolysis or convex plasmolysis.
-Convex plasmolysis is always irreversible while concave plasmolysis is usually reversible.
 During concave plasmolysis, the plasma membrane and the enclosed protoplast partially shrinks from the cell wall due to half-spherical, inwarding curving pockets forming between the plasma membrane and the cell wall.
 During convex plasmolysis, the plasma membrane and the enclosed protoplast shrinks completely from the cell wall, with the plasma membrane's ends in a symmetrically, spherically curved pattern.